Facebook Pixel Department Projects | Western Kentucky University

 Oral History Radio Programming

-In the Fall of 2013, graduate students in Dr. Williams' Cultural Conservation class produced short radio pieces from archival oral history and audio footage.
+In the Fall of 2013, graduate students in Dr. Michael Ann Williams' Cultural Conservation class produced short radio pieces from archival oral history and audio footage.
 The pieces aimed to show continuing ways that historic folklife documentation material can be repurposed in new interpretive contexts, to increase access and build education and outreach around subjects previously documented.
 Listen to them via our WKU Folk Studies Sound page!

 Liberian Donation